tranpaulyn/TinyApp/README.md

 - Install all dependencies (using the `npm install` command).
 - Run the development webserver using the `node express_server.js` command
 - Open your browser and input http://localhost:8080/
-- Register to begin shortening URLs!
+- Register an account to begin shortening URLs!